 For Learning and Development (L&D) professionals, the ability to align training with the business strategy and needs is a prized talent.
 Seasoned L&D professionals understand that upskill and reskill employees within an enterprise are equivalent to 'upgrading' the organization's shared goals, collective skills, and operational efficiency.

 One of the biggest changes that the COVID-19 aftermath has led to is the acceleration of rapid technological advancements across industries.
-For IT professionals especially, this has compelled them to use technology to reimagine their operations and leverage new tech innovations for facilitating better development and efficient business models.
+For IT professionals, especially, this has compelled them to use technology to reimagine their operations and leverage new tech innovations for facilitating better development and efficient business models, further increasing the importance of identifying the essential components of learning and development for IT employees.